 Want to add some whimsical holiday decor this year?
-See How to make Easy Rustic DIY Felt Christmas Trees.
-They are so cute and fun to make.
+See how to make easy Rustic DIY Felt Christmas Trees.
+They are so cute and add such a festive touch to any style of Christmas decor.

-Y’all, I ran across the cutest tutorial from Katie at Little House of Four a few months ago.
+Y’all, a few months ago, I ran across the cutest tutorial from Katie at Little House of Four.
 She had made felt Christmas trees similar to the ones she had seen at Target.
 I loved how this DIY turned out and decided to see if I could do the same.

 Supplies for Felt Christmas Trees